Tiny living is a non-stop trend these days. If you are considering going minimalist here are tiny home ideas that will surely fit the bill!

 Who says you can no longer practice your green thumb when going small?
 Well, they’re wrong!
 Any budding green thumb would rejoice in this beautiful tiny house with porch swing and greenhouse.
 It has an airy and bright living room area that fits a full-size pull-out couch and a chair.
 The main structure measures 323 square feet, but what really sets this little home apart from the rest is the 85 square feet greenhouse trailer attaches to the main house.

-- Inside Combined Floor Area: 244 Sqf including the Loft
+- Inside Combined Floor Area: 292 Sqf + the sleeping Loft (not part of the 292 Sqf)

 - Wall thickness: 1-3/4" (44 mm) - dual T&G windblock pattern